 Not enough understanding about the potential benefit over the EE2-2.6 proposal, such that JVET would not revert the decision made on that proposal.

-It is not known whether the proposal gives additional benefit on top of EE2-2.6, but that could be investigated in EE, and the proponents are willing to participate.
-The purpose of that EE would not be to replace EE2-2.6
+It is not known whether the proposal gives additional benefit on top of EE2-2.6, but that could be investigated in EE, and the proponents were willing to participate.
+The purpose of that EE would not be to replace EE2-2.6.

 JVET-AB0225 Cross-check of JVET-AB0177 on Sub-block processing for affine DMVR [X. Li (Google)] [late]